Omaha Air Bombardment - Part I: Planning a Tactical Mission for Strategic Bombers

 “Bombing accuracy admits no precise definition but it is possible to choose some measure of the concept.
 However, the measurement of bombing accuracy may be accomplished in various ways and statistics purporting to describe bombing accuracy are liable to misleading or false interpretation unless the bases for determination of such-statistics are kept clearly in mind.”[19]

 Perhaps the least inexact methods to determine accuracy focused on the Mean Point of Impact (MPI) for a strike formation’s bomb pattern, and measured how far the MPI varied from the aim point.
-Although this method suffered from some of the drawbacks of the crater-counting method, it was generally used by the USAAF’s statisticians conducting stateside accuracy analyses.
+This method suffered from some of the drawbacks of the crater-counting method, and because it might not incorporate circular error probabilities, it might not measure dispersion.
+Still, it was generally used by the USAAF’s statisticians conducting stateside accuracy analyses.
 MPIs within 1,000 feet of the aim point were considered good; greater than that, poor.
 Due to the many variables involved, analytical assumptions, and inclusion or exclusion of factors, the results of these analyses varied widely.
 For example, applying three different methods to results of the same Eighth Air Force missions (September-October 1944), the study determined those same strikes resulted in either 48.5%, 37.6% or 23.6% of the MPIs falling within 1,000 feet of their aim points.
 The difference was a matter of analytical focus, with the largest percentage resulting from an analysis focusing solely on the technical aspects of aiming, while the smallest percentage included the effects of more operational realities.
 For instance, a bomb pattern with an MPI larger than 3,000 feet was discarded from consideration for the first method, as it was assumed to be a piloting or target identification error, not an aiming error.

 The study noted that the third method, resulting in a 23.6% rate, was ”certainly more realistic as an index of bombing effectiveness attained.”[20]
-The 2nd Bombardment Division reported its own accuracy rates as 34% in May 1944, and 32% in June, but these calculations appeared to have excluded the ‘gross error’ category of data (cases in which the MPIs exceed distances in excess of 3,000 feet).
+The 2nd Bombardment Division reported its own accuracy rates as 34% in May 1944, and 32% in June, but these calculations appeared to have excluded the ‘gross error’ category of data (cases in which the MPIs exceed distances in excess of 3,000 feet) and were based on the crater-counting method.

-But in fact, even the lowest figure (23.6%) was overly optimistic, as it merely measured the mean point of impact for the bomb pattern.
-An MPI could fall within 1,000 feet of the aim point (a successful strike), but a percentage of its bombs could fall outside of the 1,000 foot circle.
-And that percentage could exceed 50% as the MPI approached the 1,000 foot circle.
+But in fact, even the lowest figure (23.6%) was overly optimistic, as it merely measured the mean point of impact for the bomb pattern and not the dimensions of that pattern.
+An MPI could fall within 1,000 feet of the aim point (a successful strike), but the majority of its bombs could still fall outside of the 1,000 foot circle.

-Figure 4.
+Figure 6.
 This chart shows the accuracy figures for the 2nd Bombardment Division for two overlapping periods leading up to D-Day (November 1943 - February 1944, and January - March 1944) as calculated the the Eighth Air Force Operational Research Section.
+[Source: 2nd Air Division Statistical Summary of Operations.
+The 2nd Bombardment Division was renamed Air Division in the Winter of ‘44-45.]

-The crater-counting or MPI methods were probably good metrics for a commander to evaluate unit accuracy; they were not, however, at all adequate for determining either targeting or safety measures for close tactical support.
+Despite their inherent flaws, the crater-counting and MPI methods were probably as good of metrics as any for a commander to evaluate unit accuracy; they were not, however, at all adequate for determining either targeting or safety measures for close tactical support.
 But it was all the planners had to go on for D-Day.

 Ineffective Sortie Rates

 Before applying these factors to the Omaha air bombardment plan, there is another category that needs to be considered.
 Almost every mission included aircraft that took off but failed to complete an ‘effective sortie’.
-This failure could include aircraft that had engine trouble en route and had to turn back, aircraft that got lost, aircraft that could not locate the target due to cloud conditions, and a host of other reasons.
-The monthly percentage of ineffective sorties for the 2nd Bombardment Division varied wildly, from a high of 63% to a low of 7%, mostly depending on weather.
-Planners would have to take this sortie-attrition rate into account when determining how many aircraft to include in the mission.
-In the four months of January through May 1944 (the data the air planners would have to work with), the average ineffective rate for the 2nd Bombardment Division was 37.25%.
+These failures were generally attributed to one of four causes: weather; mechanical; personnel; or ‘other’.
+The monthly percentage of ineffective sorties for the 2nd Bombardment Division varied wildly, from a high of 63% to a low of 7%, mostly due to seasonal weather.
+Planners would have to take this sortie-attrition rate into account when determining how many aircraft to include in the D-Day missions.
+According to the 2nd Bombardment Division’s Statistical Summary of Operations, in the four months of January through May 1944 (the data the air planners would have to work with), the average ineffective sortie rate for the 2nd Bombardment Division was 37.25%.

 The Friction of (Air) War

 And that illustrates the cruel mathematics of aerial bombing.
-Plans called for 187 tons of bombs to be carried by the aircraft dispatched against these two targets, yet experience predicted only one sixth of that amount was likely to strike home.
+Plans called for 187 tons of bombs to be carried by the 72 aircraft dispatched against these two targets, yet experience predicted only one sixth of that amount was likely to strike home.
 Suddenly, the 15 tons of 5-inch naval projectiles and 25 tons of naval 5-inch rockets which were scheduled for those same enemy positions no longer seem so paltry.
-To be fair, however, the naval bombardment would be subject to its own attritional factors – some of which were completely unexpected – but the point remains valid that the reasonably expected bomb tonnage would not outstrip that of the naval bombardment by nearly as much as expected.
+To be fair, however, the naval bombardment would be subject to its own attritional factors—some of which were completely unexpected—but the point remains valid that the reasonably expected bomb tonnage would not outstrip that of the naval bombardment by nearly as much as expected.

-As noted earlier, each squadron of six aircraft would fly in two elements of three aircraft, each element in a Vee formation, with the second element in close formation behind the first.
+As noted earlier, each squadron of six aircraft would fly in a formation of two elements of three aircraft, each element in a Vee formation, with the second element tucked in closely behind the first.
 This was a significant change from the usual squadron formation in which four elements of three aircraft made up the squadron.

-Figure 6.
+Figure 7.
 This diagram illustrates the standard bombing formation in the Eighth Air Force during 1944.
-For D-Day the decision had been made to reduced the squadrons from 12 aircraft (as shown here) to just six, thereby reducing the group formation to 18 aircraft.
-As discussed in the article, is isn’t certain what formation was used during the actual bombing run.
+For D-Day the decision had been made to reduce the squadrons from 12 aircraft (as shown here) to just six, thereby reducing the group formation to 18 aircraft.
+As a further change, the individual squadrons would fly in column rather than fly in a three-squadron box as depicted above.
 [Source: Eighth Air Force Tactical Development, August 1942 - May 1945]

-Beyond this one detail, there is a good deal of disagreement concerning the actual formations flown during the bombing run on D-Day.
-The lead pilot of one group attacking at Omaha said his group attacked with squadrons in column, with each squadron separated by one minute intervals.
-A number of subsequent accounts paint a much different picture.
+Beyond this one detail, there is a good deal of disagreement in some official accounts concerning the actual formations flown during the bombing run on D-Day.
 Sunday Punch at Normandy, part of the post-war USAAF Wings at War series, confusingly stated:

 “Squadrons were to fly six abreast and bomb on the release of a Pathfinder aircraft in one of the center squadrons.“[21]